yegor256/blog/_drafts/_why.md

 hourly rate or your salary will
 [definitely]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}) be higher.

-I would recommend, before becoming a contributor, you ask yourself: how will this affect my resume, my profile, and my reputation on the market?
+I would recommend, before becoming a contributor, you ask yourself a question: How will this affect my resume, my profile, and my reputation on the market?
 Will they put me into the list of contributors?
 Will they promote me in exchange for my pull requests?
 Will I be able to mention their name in my